Dibbyo456/PHP-MySQLi-Database-Class/README.md

 **MysqliDb** -- Simple MySQLi wrapper with prepared statements

-This is a fork of [PHP-MySQLi-Database-Class](https://github.com/ThingEngineer/PHP-MySQLi-Database-Class "PHP-MySQLi-Database-Class") by [@ThingEngineer](https://github.com/ThingEngineer "@ThingEngineer") with 2 additional methods.
+This is a fork of [PHP-MySQLi-Database-Class](https://github.com/ThingEngineer/PHP-MySQLi-Database-Class "PHP-MySQLi-Database-Class") with 2 additional methods.

 <hr>